 During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents, vehicle travellers, and NMUs.
 However, the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement for a Compulsory Purchase Order (CPO).

-Access for pedestrians and NMUs utilising the footpaths either side of the carriageway will not be restricted, and the Core Paths will not be directly impacted by the works.
-In addition, the proximity of the trunk road suggests that pedestrians will have a degree of tolerance to noise and disturbance, and works will be undertaken at night when it is likely that footfall will be low.
-A TM Plan, which will include measures to avoid or reduce road traffic disruption, will be produced in accordance with the Traffic Signs Manual (Department of Transport 2009).
-Moreover, TM will only be in place for 1-night (when traffic flows will be at a minimum), and no congestion issues are noted during the proposed construction hours.
+There are also no NMU facilities, or other community assets, with connectivity to the scheme extents.

+TM will only be in place for 10-nights (when traffic flows will be at a minimum), and no congestion issues are noted during the proposed construction hours.
+In addition, upon completion of the works, a new road surface will offer benefits such as improved ride quality, durability, and skid resistance for vehicle travellers during the operational phase.